📍 Los Angeles 📞 (310) 526-0200

 How do I submit my background check for apostille or embassy legalization?

-Once you receive your FBI background check, send the original report and DS-4194 form to the U.S. Department of State for an apostille, or begin the embassy legalization process if your destination country is not in the Hague Convention.
+Once you receive your FBI background check, you must send the original document and DS-4194 form to the U.S. Department of State in Washington, D.C. for authentication.
+If your destination country is not part of the Hague Convention, further legalization is done at that country’s embassy or consulate.
+You can find instructions in our step-by-step guide.

 How long is an FBI background check valid for international use?